Diocese of Gary: History

-1675 to 1956
+1675 to 1800

 During the 17th century, present day Indiana was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent French missionaries to the region.
 The first French Jesuit missionaries came to the Vincennes area around 1675.
 Historical records show that a Father Mermet arrived in Vincennes around 1712, but the length of his visit is unknown.
 The oldest Catholic Church in Vincennes is St. Francis Xavier. established around 1732.

 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Indiana area.
 In 1776, the new United States claimed sovereignty over the area of Indiana.
 In 1787, Indiana became part of the Northwest Territory of the United States.

+1800 to 1956

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Indiana Territory shifted there.
 In 1827, the bishop of the Diocese of St. Louis assumed jurisdiction in the new state of Indiana.
 In 1834, Pope Gregory XVI erected the Diocese of Vincennes, which included both Indiana and Illinois.
 Pope Pius IX created the Diocese of Fort Wayne for Indiana only in 1857, including the Gary area.
 Gary would remain part of this diocese for the next 100 years.

+St. Mary the Immaculate Conception parish, founded in 1867, was the first Catholic parish in Michigan City.
+The first Catholic parish in Gary was Holy Angels, established in 1906.
+During the first half of the 20th century, many Catholic immigrants arrived in Indiana from Eastern Europe and Mexico to work in the region's growing steel industry.
+The Diocese of Fort Wayne founded several native language parishes near the steel mills to accommodate these immigrants.

 1956 to 2000

-During the first half of the 20th century, many Catholic immigrants arrived in Indiana from Eastern Europe and Mexico to work in the region's growing steel industry.
-The Vatican founded several native language parishes near the steel mills to accommodate these immigrants.